njeanne/plot_hbonds/README.md

 trajectories_contacts.py (https://github.com/njeanne/trajectories_contacts), create a heatmap representing the residues contacts.

+A Region Of Interest (ROI) is defined with a range of amino acids selected in the protein, on the heatmap the contacts on the ordinate axis will be the ones belonging to this ROI.

 If a domains CSV file is used with the option `--domains`, a plot and a CSV file of the contacts by domains will be produced.
 An example of the domains CSV file is provided in `data/traj_test_domains.csv` For this CSV, if some domains are embedded in other domains, they can be displayed in the outputs with the option